coursera/courier/gradle-plugin/README.md

 }
 ```

-WARN: The `idea` plugin must be BEFORE the `courier` plugin for the the courier plugin to correctly
+(WARN: The `idea` plugin must be BEFORE the `courier` plugin for the the courier plugin to correctly
-mark generated source directories as such.
+mark generated source directories as such.)

-Add `.pdsc` files to the `src/main/pegasus` directory of the project, e.g.:
+Lastly, give it a try!
+Add a `.pdsc` file to the `src/main/pegasus` directory of the project, e.g.:

 `src/main/pegasus/org/example/Fortune.pdsc`